solarslurpi/LeafSpaV2/Readme.md

 ### Seedling
 - Temperature: 75F to 80F
 - Humidity: 30 to 40 percent RH
+- Light: 18 on / 6 off photoperiod, veg setting, PPFD starts during the first week at 200.
+After that the PPFD should be 350.
+### Vegetative
+### Flowering

 # Hardware
 - [Rasp Pi Zero W](https://www.adafruit.com/product/3400)